-In any application for validation, it is a requirement that the training provider submits to COSCA for all non COSCA Accredited Trainers involved in the delivery of training on the course :
+In any application for validation, it is a requirement that the training provider submits to COSCA for all non COSCA Accredited Trainers involved in the delivery of training on the course:

-- 1. Non COSCA Accredited Trainers Observation Report of Trainer Competence within 6 months of commencement of the delivery of the course indicating a level of competence sufficient to deliver the validated course - Appendix 4. - Non COSCA Accredited Trainers: Application to Deliver Training on a COSCA Validated Course - www.cosca.org.uk, in advance of the delivery of the course. - 3.
-When revalidation is applied for, all non accredited trainers involved in the delivery of the course (even if it is on a freelance or sessional basis) for more than 2 years prior to the revalidation deadline must be COSCA Accredited (Certificate or Diploma level) by the point of revalidation, that is within 5 years of the organisation's award of Initial Validation.
+- Non COSCA Accredited Trainers Observation Report of Trainer Competence within 6 months of commencement of the delivery of the course indicating a level of competence sufficient to deliver the validated course - Appendix 4; or on the COSCA website under Validation/General. - 2.
+Non COSCA Accredited Trainers: Application to Deliver Training on a COSCA Validated Course in advance of the delivery of the course.
+The form can be found on the COSCA website under Validation/General.

-It is the responsibility of the training provider to quality assure the training delivered by non-accredited trainers.
+- 3. When revalidation is applied for, all non-accredited trainers involved in the delivery of the course (even if it is on a freelance or sessional basis) for more than 2 years prior to the revalidation deadline must be COSCA Accredited (Certificate or Diploma level) by the point of revalidation, that is within 5 years of the organisation's award of Initial Validation. - 4.
+It is the responsibility of the training provider to quality assure the training delivered by non accredited trainers.